openharmony/docs/en/application-dev/reference/apis/js-apis-lightweightmap.md

 ### set
 set(key: K, value: V): Object

-Adds an element to this container.
+Adds or updates an element in this container.

 **System capability**: SystemCapability.Utils.Lang